derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-29/11/2021 16:22:18 : 3 Database Admins walked into a NoSQL bar.
+30/11/2021 16:21:21 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Complaining about the lack of smoking shelters, the nicotine addicted Python programmers said there ought to be 'spaces for tabs'.
+Why do sin and tan work?
+Just cos.
 <!-- replace-with-joke ends -->